RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Material Safety Data Sheet (MSDS):** A document that contains safety information about a given product.
 Information provided includes safe handling procedures, what to do in case of an accident, and disposal information.

+**Measured Service:** The process by which cloud providers meter clients’ usage, and then charge them for services used.

+**Mesh:** topology A type of logical topology in which each device on a network is connected to every other device on the network.
+This topology uses routers to search multiple paths and determine the best path.

+**Metered Service:** Another name for measured service.
+The process by which cloud providers meter clients’ usage, and then charge them for services used.

+**Metropolitan Area Network (MAN):** Networks that are defined by their geographical nature, such as spanning a metropolitan area or a college campus.

+**Microphone:** An audio input device that transfers through the air sounds to a recording or playback device.

+**microSD:** A solid state, or flash, memory card format related to SD cards.
+MicroSD cards are smaller than miniSD cards, which are smaller than SD cards.

+**Microsoft 365:** A subscription service that provides access to the Office suite of apps from Microsoft, including Word, Excel, PowerPoint, and others.
+With the subscription, users also get storage space in Microsoft’s cloud.
+That cloud storage space can also be used to sync devices with each other.

+**Microsoft Azure:** Microsoft’s cloud based computing platform for building and managing applications and services.

+**Microsoft Defender Security:** Microsoft’s built in Windows antivirus and antimalware engine.

+**Microsoft Management Console (MMC):** A management console, originally introduced with Windows 2000, that allows for a uniform structure in displaying management tools to the user.

+**Microsoft Remote Assistance (MSRA):** A remote assistance tool included with the Windows operating system since Windows XP.

+**Microsoft SQL:** A relational database software product that was developed by Microsoft.

+**Microsoft Store:** Microsoft’s online marketplace for the purchase of applications, software packages, and media.

+**Microsoft Support and Recovery Assistant (MSRA):** The MSRA tool allows a trusted helper to assist the end user when the end user creates a solicited request by choosing Invite Someone You Trust to Help You.

+**Microsoft Visio:** A Microsoft Office application that allows for the creation of network diagrams for a system.

+**Microsoft Visual Studio:** A popular integrated development environment (IDE) that allows for plug ins to edit various types of scripting languages.
+(Video Studio Code is the free editor)